 DO NOT PARK in designated spaces or by the bollards.

 We do have more spaces available at the Parish Centre on Sunday, but we have more people coming to Church.
 If you do not have a mobility problem or equipment please use the school car park.

 DON’T LEAVE IT UNTIL THE LAST MINUTE!

 Please don’t miss Sunday worship.
 Our main family Eucharist is at 9.30am and there are also Eucharists at 8am on Sundays and 9.30 on Saturdays.
-There are lots of reasons why it’s good to
+There are lots of reasons why it’s good to be regular.

 Please let Fr Edmund know of people going into hospital, residential accommodation or who are housebound.